eformat/port-networkpolicy-controller/README.md

 `network-zone: 'true'`- enable network-policy

-`network-zone.additional-ports: 9999/TCP,8888/UDP` - allow ingress traffic on these ports/protocols
+`network-zone.additional-ports: 9999/TCP,8888/UDP` - allow ingress traffic on these ports/protocols as well as ingress ports

 This controller uses the metacontroller framework.